kaisenlinux/manpages-dev/category/Backup/rsync.md

               meric FROM values if you want to map these nameless IDs to different values.

               For  the  --usermap  option  to  have  any effect, the -o (--owner) option must be used (or implied), and the receiver will need to be running as a super-user (see also the
               --fake-super option).
-For the --groupmap option to have any effect, the -g (--groups) option must be used (or implied), and the receiver will need to have  permissions  to set that group.
+For the --groupmap option to have any effect, the -g (--group) option must be used (or implied), and the receiver will need to  have  permissions  to set that group.

               If your shell complains about the wildcards, use --protect-args (-s).